pfheatwole/thesis/source/canopy_geometry.rst

   * The first step of designing a wing using wing sections is to specify the section chords.

-* What are the conventional ways of describing a chord surface?
+* What are the conventional parametrizations of a chord surface?

   * The purpose of a parametric surface is to decompose the complicated surface into simple design functions.
 The purpose of "parametric"